-13. If data or specimens are stored for future research, the IRB requires that a yes/no option be provided in a separate section of the informed consent document or in a separate document.
-The option should provide for future use of data or specimens in a way that allows a subject to consent to the primary study but decline to allow the storage of samples if appropriate.
-See UAMS IRB Policy 17.11, Stored Data or Tissues.13.
-In studies where ionizing radiation is used, include in lay terms the increase of radiation exposure over the current standard of care.

-14. In studies where there is potential for gene linkage, an explanation of risks will be included.
-See UAMS IRB Policy 19.1, Human Genetics.

-15. All drug studies (except for Phase I studies) and all device studies (except for feasibility studies) require the informed consent documents and processes to include a specific statement that clinical trial information will be entered into the clinical trial registry databank maintained by the National Institutes of Health/National Library of Medicine (NIH/NLM).
+- 12. If data or specimens will be stored for future research, the consent must describe: - a) Where the data/specimens will be stored (e.g. at UAMS, at an offsite facility managed by the study sponsor, etc.) and the steps to be taken to minimize risks to confidentiality; - b) Why the information is being collected; - c) A description of the anticipated types of future research; - d) How long the data or specimens will be stored; and - e) A description of how subjects may request to withdraw data or specimens. - 13.
+If data or specimens are stored for future research, and such storage is optional, the IRB requires that a yes/no option be provided in a separate section of the informed consent document or in a separate document.
+The option should provide for future use of data or specimens in a way that allows a subject to consent to the primary study but decline to allow the storage of samples if allowed by the protocol.
+See UAMS IRB Policy 17.11, Stored Data or Tissues. - 14.
+13. In studies where ionizing radiation is used, include in lay terms the increase of radiation exposure over the current standard of care. - 15.
+If biospecimens are being collected, a statement that the subject's biospecimens (even if identifiers are removed) may be used for commercial profit and whether the subject will or will not share in this commercial profit. - 16.
+For research involving biospecimens, whether the research will (if known) or might include whole genome sequencing (i.e., sequencing of a human germline or somatic specimen with the intent to generate the genome or exome sequence of that specimen). - 17.
+In studies where there is potential for gene linkage, an explanation of risks will be included.
+See UAMS IRB Policy 19.1, Human Genetics. - 18.
+All drug studies (except for Phase I studies) and all device studies (except for feasibility studies) require the informed consent documents and processes to include a specific statement that clinical trial information will be entered into the clinical trial registry databank maintained by the National Institutes of Health/National Library of Medicine (NIH/NLM).
 The FDA has emphatically stated that this clause must be exactly as follows: